 And what we’re seeing, just as a search trend that’s happening right now is that really a lot of users out there are using images to efficiently search the web for exactly what they’re looking for.
 So if you’re including alt-text, you’re also telling Google how to how to direct users to your site and to your image through your images.
 So I’ll text great for customers, great for business, and it’s just a win-win all around for diversity and inclusion.

 Bold Blind Beauty

-Can you tell us about some of the challenges people with disabilities face when images and videos aren’t accessible?
+Tell us about challenges people with disabilities face when images and videos aren’t accessible?

 Yeah, so a lot of challenges around inaccessible images and videos.
 As I’ve already mentioned, we have images and videos on social media and on websites.
 But they also exist in other places.
 For instance, on streaming services, like Netflix, Disney Plus HBO Max, we’re watching video content all the time.
 And it’s being churned out at such a rapid rate, and there is a lot of video content out there that does not include audio description.

 And what that is, is basically voiceover that tells you about the visual details that are happening within the video on screen.
 So that people who are blind or have low vision can also watch those videos.
 And we need to make sure that we’re making these really popular TV shows and movies that we’re also excited about need to make sure that those are accessible.